Resources

 To learn more about Indigenous student spaces on campus, Indigenous student groups, and Indigenous student resources, visit the Faculty of Arts' Indigenous Student Advising Community website or check out their student spaces on campus.

-Advancing Indigenous Inclusion is a key strategic priority in Gradate and Postdoctoral Studies (G+PS).
+Advancing Indigenous Inclusion is a key strategic priority in Graduate and Postdoctoral Studies (G+PS).
 Learn more.
-Rebecca Jules, who is Secwepemc from the interior of BC, works in G+PS as the Specialist for Indigenous Graduate Initiatives.
-Her role includes direct support for Indigenous students as well as partnering with faculty and staff across the university to ensure that Indigenous graduate students receive support throughout their UBC experience, from pre-application through to program completion.
-Contact Rebecca if you have questions.
+G+PS partners with faculty and staff across the university to ensure that Indigenous graduate students receive support throughout their UBC experience, from pre-application through to program completion.
+Contact Brianne Howard, Director of Student Support if you have questions.

 Indigenous Initiatives at CTLT develops and offers programming, resources, and consultations focused on Indigenous engagement in curriculum, pedagogy, classroom climate, and professional development.